good-ware/js-log/README.md

 A logger sends log entries to transports.

-A logger has the following methods: manager, winstonLogger, ready, parent, child, get, ready, isLevelEnabled, log, default, and methods named for each level, such as info.
-Each logging-related method accepts four optional parameters: tags, message, extra, and category.

 ### category

 The name of a logger.
 The default category is specified via the 'defaultCategory' options setting and defaults to 'general.'
 Transport filtering (based on tags) is specified on a per-category basis.

 ### log entry